rust-lang/rust-by-example/src/std/box.md

              mem::size_of_val(&rectangle));

     // box size == pointer size
-    println!("Boxed point occupies {} bytes on the heap", mem::size_of_val(&boxed_point));
+    println!("Boxed point occupies {} bytes on the stack", mem::size_of_val(&boxed_point));
-    println!("Boxed rectangle occupies {} bytes on the heap", mem::size_of_val(&boxed_rectangle));
+    println!("Boxed rectangle occupies {} bytes on the stack", mem::size_of_val(&boxed_rectangle));
-    println!("Boxed box occupies {} bytes on the heap", mem::size_of_val(&box_in_a_box));
+    println!("Boxed box occupies {} bytes on the stack", mem::size_of_val(&box_in_a_box));

     // Copy the data contained in `boxed_point` into `unboxed_point`